-To enter WAM (Wearable Art Mandurah) for 2018: Entries are open now entries able to be received until 16 December.
-There are substantial prizes, and the selected garments become part of a well staged performance held over two nights in June 2018 (June 9th & 10th, 2018).
+WAM (Wearable Art Mandurah) is a major event in the world of wearable art with selected garments becoming part of a well staged performance held over two nights in June 2018 (June 9th & 10th, 2018).
 The competition is open to participants of all skill levels, ages and design forms.
-Selection criteria include: Artistic vision; Creativity and originality; Innovative use of materials; Craftsmanship and construction and Visual impact.
 Wearable Art Mandurah encourages new ways of viewing the world through thought-provoking works of art for the body.
 More than a competition, it builds capacity through workshops, showcase events and exhibitions of works.
 Stories are shared, connections formed and skills developed through participants’ creation and presentation of wearable art.
 The Wearable Art Mandurah team supports and encourages participants throughout the entire design, creation, judging and presentation process.
 An award winning brand, Wearable Art Mandurah is rapidly becoming a global wearable art leader and receives entries from across the world. https://wearableartmandurah.com/2018-competition/